dabao1955/moe-container-manager/src/ruri/README.md

 - Secure:
 Ruri focus on security, with many built-in protections.
 - Run Everywhere:
+ruri officially supports multipe platforms: arm64, armv7, armhf, riscv64, i386, loong64, s390x, ppc64le and x86_64.
-The binary is very small, only about 1M, and you can also use `upx` to make it less than 500k, so it can be run anywhere even if the storage is tight.
+The ruri binary is very small, only about 1M, and you can also use `upx` to make it less than 500k, so it can be run anywhere even if the storage is tight.
 # Container Security:
 See [Enhance Container Security](doc/Security.md).
 # Build: